 There are so many exercises in Pilates that specifically target the core and each one is designed to challenge the core in different ways.
 Pilates has evolved significantly since Joseph Pilates published his book in 1945 and today there are many variations to teach in a class that all rely on the principles of Pilates.

 Pilates offers more than just strength and a flat tummy

 Of course everyone appreciates having a flat tummy and feeling strong in their core.
 But Pilates exercises give you more benefits than just what is aesthetically pleasing.
 Using the techniques taught in Pilates, core training also helps to relieve back pain and improve posture and balance, making daily activities easier and less strenuous on the back.

 Pilates can be taught on a one-to-one basis or in group classes, on mats or Reformer machines.
 If you have a health condition that may require close attention, check with the Pilates teacher that the class is suitable.

-Active Mind Body have introduced a Pilates Core class, this 40 minute mat class is about effective core strength training and is suitable for all levels.
+Active Mind Body have introduced a Pilates Core & Stretch class, this 45 minute mat class is about effective core strength training and is suitable for all levels.
 You will be targeting and training the Transversus Abdominis and Pelvic Floor.
-Try our special Intro Offer of $19 for 10 days of classes and book a Pilates Core class today
+Try our special Intro Offer of of Five classes for $50 – choose from Yoga, Barre, and Pilates Reformer Classes and book a Pilates Core class today